Mike Sangster: Serve

 Sangster was renowned for his fast serve.
 His fastest serve was recorded at 154 miles per hour in 1963.
 This compares with the current world record of 155 mph set by Andy Roddick in a Davis Cup match against Russia in 2004.
 Although it was considered by many to be a world record at the time, Sangster's record remains unofficial since it was not timed with precise modern technology (Similarly, Bill Tilden had a serve timed unofficially at 163.6 mph in 1931).
 To return his serve, players had to retreat to the back of the court.
 In one match at the US Open, Rod Laver retreated so far back that he became entangled with the backstop netting.

 Davis Cup

 Sangster holds the record for the most matches played for Great Britain in the Davis Cup.
 He played 65 matches from 1960 to 1968, winning 43 of them.

 Later life and death

 In later years, Sangster ran a chain of sporting goods stores in southwestern England.
-Mike Sangster collapsed and died of a heart attack while playing golf on 30 April 1985.
+In 1972 he married Pauline Goodrich and they had two children.
+Mike Sangster collapsed and died of a heart attack on 30 April 1985 while playing golf at the Petitor Golf Course in St Marychurch.
 He was 44 years old.